Updated June 28, 2023

 Part 2 – Data Science Interview Questions (Advanced)

 Let us now have a look at the advanced Interview Questions:

 Q3.
 Why is data cleaning essential in Data Science?

-Data cleaning is more important in Data Science because the data analysis outcomes come from the existing data where useless or unimportant need to be cleaned periodically as of when not required.
-This ensures the data reliability & accuracy, and also memory is freed up.
+Data cleaning is more important in Data Science because the data analysis outcomes come from the existing data where useless or unimportant need to be cleaned periodically when not required.
+This ensures the data reliability & accuracy, and memory is freed up.
 Data cleaning reduces data redundancy and gives good results in data analysis where some large customer information exists and should be cleaned periodically.
-In businesses like e-commerce, retail, government organizations contain large customer transaction information which is outdated and needs to be cleaned.
+Businesses like e-commerce, retail, and government organizations contain large customer transaction information which is outdated and needs to be cleaned.

 Q4.
 What is a Linear Regression in Data Science?

 These are the frequently asked Data Science Interview Questions in an interview.
 Linear Regression is a technique used in supervised machine learning, the algorithmic process in Data Science.
 This method is used for predictive analysis.

 Predictive analytics is an area within Statistical Sciences where the existing information will be extracted and processed to predict trends and outcomes.
 The subject’s core lies in analyzing the existing context to predict an unknown event.

 The Linear Regression method’s process predicts a variable called the target variable by making the best relationship between the dependent variable and an independent variable.
 Here the dependent variable is the outcome variable and the response variable, whereas the independent variable is the predictor or explanatory variable.